marlonmleite/bug-ios-sw/README.md

 8) After install the new service worker, a dialog confirmation is open for user accept the upgrade new app version

-9) After 1 seconds the confirm dialog, the app is reload
+9) After the confirm dialog, the app is reload with new version

 *In iOS steps 6 and 7 do not happen*